Morgan Studios

 Morgan Studios (founded as Morgan Sound Studios) was an independent recording studio in Willesden in northwest London.
-Founded in 1967, the studio was the location for recordings by notable artists and bands such as The Cure, Jethro Tull, the Kinks, Paul McCartney, Yes, Black Sabbath, Pink Floyd, Donovan, Joan Armatrading, Cat Stevens, Rod Stewart, UFO and many more.
+Founded in 1967, the studio was the location for recordings by notable artists and bands such as Sade, The Cure, Jethro Tull, the Kinks, Paul McCartney, Yes, Black Sabbath, Pink Floyd, Donovan, Joan Armatrading, Cat Stevens, Rod Stewart, UFO, and many more.
 Morgan sold its studios in the early 1980s, with some of its studios succeeded by Battery Studios.